At least 44 dead and 160 injured in a roof collapse at a nightclub in the Dominican Republic

 “This is too great a tragedy,” Abraje said in a broken voice.

+The Professional Baseball League of the Dominican Republic posted on X that MLB pitcher Octavio Dotel died.
+Officials had earlier rescued Dotel from the debris and transported him to a hospital.

-Meanwhile, the injured include former MLB pitcher Octavio Dotel, legislator Bray Vargas and merengue singer Rubby Pérez, who was performing when the roof collapsed, officials said.
+Meanwhile, the injured include legislator Bray Vargas and merengue singer Rubby Pérez, who was performing when the roof collapsed, officials said.

 His manager, Enrique Paulino, whose shirt was spattered with blood, told reporters at the scene that the concert began shortly before midnight, with the roof collapsing almost an hour later, killing the group's saxophonist.